veenaram29/Electronics_Veena/Assignment_6/finalProject.md

 Project Proposal:
-- I want to build an interactive breathing machine which detects the movement of your diaphragm or stomach through movement sensor belt and send visual cues along the path through the connected LED's.
+- I want to build an interactive breathing machine which detects the movement of your diaphragm or stomach through movement sensor belt and send visual cues along the path through the connected LEDs.
 I also want to try an other version of this through creating visuals on the screen to detect using the movement belt sensor.

 Things required: